PASTOR OPTS FOR A

 republished below in full unedited for informational, educational, and research purposes:

-“I wouldn’t give Greg Locke dung if he was a blind tumble bug.
+“I wouldn’t give Greg Locke dung if he was a blind tumble bug.“

 Jimmy Hayden

 It was January 8th and Alabama was losing 13-0 to Georgia at the half of the CFB National Championship game.
 I had kind of, and quite foolishly, given up on the game.
 Normally, I wouldn’t make a Pulpit & Pen related phone call (really any phone call) during an Alabama game.
 That night I did.
 Right about the same time Henry Ruggs caught Alabama’s first Touchdown pass, I scored some information from a nearby pastor who had reached out to Pulpit & Pen in the wake of Jordan Hall’s article Greg Locke divorces Wife, Finds New Girlfriend.
 Before concerned church members from Locke’s church reached out to us about their pastor’s recent and concerning behavior, the only thing I knew about Greg Locke is that he had written and retracted a forward for Clayton Jennings’ now cancelled book.
 Locke’s association with a characters like Clayton Jennings and Blake Reynolds didn’t paint the prettiest picture of him in my mind.
 The pastor I was on the phone with didn’t paint a pretty picture of Greg Locke either.
 This pastor (who has asked to remain anonymous) stated that he had went to school with Locke.
 According to him, Greg is a pathological liar who originally aspired to be a rapper and went as far as to borrow the background story of another man in that line of work.
 Unwilling to put something as nefarious as purposely putting his wife out of the house past Greg Locke, the pastor reacted to Jordan’s article by reaching out to Pulpit & Pen and providing the name of the Georgia women’s shelter where Greg’s wife has been living for the past few months.
+And that is how I found the whereabouts of Melissa Locke.

 Melissa Locke on the Bus